 Ebola Bundibugyo Virus Disease outbreak in Ituri Province, DRC

-On the 16 May 2026, the World Health Organization (WHO) determined the current outbreak of Ebola disease caused by Bundibugyo Virus in the Democratic Republic of the Congo and Uganda a public health emergency of international concern (PHEIC).
+On the 16 May 2026, the World Health Organization (WHO) determined the current outbreak of Ebola disease caused by Bundibugyo Virus in the Democratic Republic of the Congo a public health emergency of international concern (PHEIC).

 This collection brings together new and past SSHAP resources featuring social science insights from Ebola outbreaks – primarily concerning the Ebola-Zaire and Sudan Virus strains – in DRC, Uganda, Guinea, and elsewhere to help inform the response, across pillars, to the current outbreak.